The Ultimate Guide to Inbound Marketing Strategy

-To maximize your SEO results, there are three main areas to focus on:
+To maximize your SEO results, there are four main areas to focus on:

 - Make sure your content is targeting a proper keyword with enough search volume.
 Check the top-ranking content pieces of this keyword, and aim to develop a better content